wild

 In 2018, I discovered Laurie and the Wild Writing method and thought, eureka!
 This is what I’ve been looking for.
 I so believe in the power of this practice.
 After finishing the Wild Writing Teacher Training in 2019, I began to lead virtual writing circle workshops based on Wild Writing for writers.com.
 I love watching people bloom as they let their words flow unedited into their journals.

 I continue to write my own essays and poems, most of which emerge in rough form via the Wild Writing technique.
 My work has been published in Rattle, Nailed Magazine, Anti-Heroin Chic, Nasty Women Poets: An Unapologetic Anthology of Subversive Verse, and others.
-I have two poetry books, Blame It on the Serpent (Finishing Line Press, Jan.
-2022) and Cactus as Bad Boy (Kelsay Books, Aug.
-2022), and two chapbooks by Dancing Girl Press.
+I have three poetry books, Blame It on the Serpent (Finishing Line Press, Jan.
+2022), Cactus as Bad Boy (Kelsay Books, Aug.
+2022), and One of Them Was Mine (Kelsay Books, July 2023).

 I live in Phoenix, Arizona with three mostly mellow rescue dogs: Frida, Sasha, and LuLu.